jiftechnify/eject-enum/README.md

     ]),
 );

-// rewrite all Typescript files under the `src` and `test` directories
+// Rewrite all Typescript files under the `src` and `test` directories
 // except files under the `src/foo` directory. ejectEnum(
     EjectEnumTarget.srcPaths({